Artificial Intelligence

 The Future of AI in Gene Therapy: Solutions on the Horizon

-With several long-term solutions listed below, as an industry, AI-enabled biotechnology has the potential to drive the approval of safer, more effective, and accessible gene therapies for a wide range of diseases.
+With several long-term solutions listed below, as an industry, AI-enabled biotechnology has the potential to bring about the approval of safer, more effective, and accessible gene therapies for a wide range of diseases.

 Data availability and data generation standards